learn

 How to get into the Grateful Dead

 The live catalog is huge, but you do not have to start like a historian.
-Start with a few friendly doorways, notice what catches your ear, then follow that thread.
+Start with a few clear entry points, notice what catches your ear, then choose another show from there.

 Start with accessible shows

 For most new listeners, the easiest first stops are clean, well-loved shows with strong songs and good sound.
-Cornell 5/8/77, Veneta 8/27/72, and Europe '72-era shows are common gateways because they balance songs, jams, and atmosphere.
+Cornell 5/8/77, Veneta 8/27/72, and Europe '72-era shows are common starting points because they balance songs, jams, and atmosphere.

-Pick a thread instead of the whole universe
+Pick one starting point instead of the whole catalog

 Try one song path first: Dark Star for deep space, Scarlet > Fire for lift, Morning Dew for emotional peaks, or Help > Slip > Franklin's for precision and momentum.